 7. Face/Off

-A terrorist and an FBI special agent are sworn enemies who later assume each other’s physical identities that results in a cat and mouse game, probably the best Hollywood has seen since Heat.
-Having the two of the biggest Hollywood stars (at that point of time) in the lead roles the movie is an action feast.
-But what takes it up a notch higher is the acting showcase of the two leads where they have to mimic each other’s performances.
-That coupled with writing makes this movie intriguing and highly involving.
+A terrorist and an FBI special agent are sworn enemies who later assume each other’s physical identities that resulting in a cat-and-mouse game, probably the best Hollywood has seen since Heat.
+Having the two of the biggest Hollywood stars (at that point of time) in the movie’s lead roles is an action feast.
+But what takes it up a notch higher is the acting showcase of the two leads, where they have to mimic each other’s performances.
+That, coupled with writing, makes this movie intriguing and highly involving.

 Read More: Best Movies of 1988